 Increasing the Investment Appetite

 Reducing cash dependency for banking and payments is only one side of the coin.
 The bigger challenge is to increase the investment appetite and discourage cash-hoarding or jewelry buying habits.
 It’s a tough nut to crack.
-A majority of population isn’t comfortable parting its hard earned money with any risk based investment instrument; they are happy with their savings accounts or fixed deposits.
-While aversion to risk is an acceptable factor; lack of awareness, misconceptions and lack of user friendly solutions is also responsible for this situation.
+A majority of population isn’t comfortable parting its hard earned money with any risk-based investment instrument; they are happy with their savings accounts or fixed deposits.
+While aversion to risk is an acceptable factor; lack of awareness, misconceptions, and lack of user-friendly solutions is also responsible for this situation.

-India holds huge potential for financial sector to simplify the investment space for a common internet user.
+India holds huge potential for the financial sector to simplify the investment space for a common internet user.
 While there are portals like Policybazaar, helping users to compare and select mutual funds; it isn’t much of a help as there are too many options available.
 According to Sanjiv Singhal, founder, Scripbox an average investor is not equipped to take such decisions.
 There are more than 8000 mutual funds available in the market and without any solution helping a user with proper analytics; users are left to decide on hunches and friends’ advice.
 Scripbox is trying to make a difference by simplifying and automating mutual funds investment for users.
 It’s an early mover in the Indian financial investment space and there’s a lot of room for others to innovate and acquire.

-Mobile based applications offer a simple avenue to increase investment awareness among general population.
+Mobile based applications offer a simple avenue to increase investment awareness among the general population.
 Further, banks and NBFCs can innovate to create solutions that remove unwarranted fears and streamline investing for a common man.